WELCOME TO BMS COUNSELING

 Degrees and Certifications:

 Hi!
 Welcome to my web page!
-I have the pleasure of working with all 8th-grade students.
-In our department, we loop with our students each year of their enrollment at BMS, so this is my 3rd year with this group of students!
+I have the pleasure of working with all 6th-grade students.
+In our department, we loop with our students each year of their enrollment at BMS, so this is my first year with this group of students!
 I love this philosophy because it enables me to develop relationships not only with my students, but with their parents as well.
-This is my 16th year as a school counselor.
+This is my 17th year as a school counselor.
 Before moving into my current position, I was a school counselor at Westmoor Elementary, and I taught Business/Computers for 11 years here at BMS.
-This is my 27th year in education!
+This is my 28th year in education!
 As a school counselor, I am responsible for the personal/social-emotional, academic, and career development of my students.
 I am married to Jerry Goodwin.
-We enjoy a variety of outdoor activities and traveling.
-I have the privilege to be Jared and Jordan Hoff's mother, and grandma to Cole Cooper-Hoff, who is a 3rd grader!
+We enjoy riding motorcycles, hiking, and traveling.
+I have the privilege to be Jared and Jordan Hoff's mother, and grandma to Cole Cooper-Hoff, who is a 4th grader!
 Please feel free to contact me with any questions or concerns.
 My office phone number is 635-6415.

 Messages to Parents